thejerrytan/CarND-Vehicle-Detection/writeup_report.md

 Pipeline is likely to fail in vehicle overtaking situations where the vehicle is overtaking on the immediate left/right lane as the size of the vehicle may be too big for our sliding window techinque currently.

 Pipeline is also likely to fail in vehicle occulsion scenarios, where 2 or more vehicles are hiding / overlapping each other from the perspective of the camera.
 Since they are positively identified in the same u,v coordinates in the heatmap, there is no way of telling how many vehicles are in the same bounding box.

+Pipeline will likely fail in scenarios where the car has never appeared in the training set before, given various combinations of environment factors like car color, lighting, angle, orientation of the car, size and shape of the car, example white car on white background / brightly lit road.